GoingOffRoading/Boilest-Scaling-Video-Encoder/Scripts/readme.md

 - [ ] Rewrite how tasks are prioritized
 - [X] Make adjustments to the log levels
 - [ ] Change the logic to 'try' for anything interacting with a file
+- [ ] Expirement with subtitle settings
+- [ ] Experiement with audio codec settings
+- [ ] Think about how the project is structured within the working directories